A Night Out in Santa Barbara’s ARTS District: Art, Restaurants, Theater & Shopping

 Photo Credit: Justin Kase Conder

-If your idea of the perfect night out on the town pairs a transcendent culinary experience with an entertaining and inspiring show, then ARTS (Art, Restaurants, Theater and Shopping) District Santa Barbara is the zone for you.
-Anchored by three premier performing arts venues—Granada Theatre, Lobero Theatre and Ensemble Theatre Company at the New Vic—the ARTS District is packed with many of Santa Barbara’s top dining destinations and cocktail bars as well as shops, galleries and museums.
+Anchored by three premier performing arts venues — Granada Theatre, Lobero Theatre and Ensemble Theatre Company at the New Vic — the ARTS District is packed with many of Santa Barbara’s top dining destinations and cocktail bars as well as shops, galleries and museums.

 There’s pretty much always something on the calendar here, from touring theatrical productions, insightful lectures and gigs by legendary and up-and-coming musical talents to performances by the city’s very own symphony orchestra, theatre, opera and ballet companies.
 Whether you’re a planner looking to catch one of your favorite bands in an intimate venue or you’re more likely to act on a whim and hit the box office for last minute tickets day-of, cultural and culinary adventures abound in the ARTS District.